paypal/nemo-accessibility/README.md

  }
 ```

-`scan` method returns a promise with resulting `HTML` or `json` response from [PAET api][1] when fulfilled.
+`scan` method returns a promise with resulting `HTML` or `json` response from [AATT api][1] when fulfilled.
 You can then write the HTML to a file or parse JSON response for later reporting.
 For example,

 ``` javascript
    nemo.driver.get('http://www.yahoo.com');